adhocteam/homework/middleware/README.md

 Write a checksum middleware
 ===========================

-# DEPRECATED - We will stop accepting this assignment on August 31st and will publish the solution shortly after
+# DEPRECATED - We are no longer accepting this assignment and will be publishing the solution by the end of September

 You have been asked to add a checksum to all outgoing HTTP responses, as a custom HTTP header.